shinnng/bubble.py/docs/v6_migration.rst

 `dict` to `AttributeDict` conversion moved to middleware
 --------------------------------------------------------

-`Eth` module data returned as key-value pairs was previously automatically converted to an `AttributeDict` by result formatters, which could cause problems with typing.
+`Bub` module data returned as key-value pairs was previously automatically converted to an `AttributeDict` by result formatters, which could cause problems with typing.
 This conversion has been moved to a default `attrdict_middleware` where it can be easily removed if necessary.
-See the `Eth module <web3.eth.html#web3.eth.Eth>`_ docs for more detail.
+See the `Bub module <web3.bub.html#web3.bub.Bub>`_ docs for more detail.

 Other Misc Changes
 ------------------